EESSI/docs/docs/roadmap.md

 Current areas of interest include automated license compliance workflows and improved visibility of software licensing information.

-In additional, we expect to provide installations for over 1,000 unique (non-extension) software projects soon -- see also [Overview of available software](available_software/index.md).
+In addition, we expect to provide installations for over 1,000 unique (non-extension) software projects soon -- see also [Overview of available software](available_software/index.md).